alegio98/Radar-MS72SF1/README.md

 The main goal is to employ advanced machine learning techniques that allow us to search for structures and patterns within a dataset, with the aim of separating reflections from subjects from noise.
 There is ongoing work in this area.

 ## Paper
-The manuals [here](docs)/ include both the physical and virtual installation of the MS72SF1 radar sensor manufactured by Minew.
+The manuals [here](docs) include both the physical and virtual installation of the MS72SF1 radar sensor manufactured by Minew.

 ## Crediti